sino7/example_pc_network/README.md

         return vfe
 ```

-We train this model on 2 patterns representing digits in an 4x5 pixel grid.
-The two patterns are displayed here:
+We train this model on 4 patterns representing digits in an 4x5 pixel grid.
+The four patterns are displayed here:

 ```python